Skip to main content

 Assignment 1 (summative assessment)

-The instructor will provide a number of essay questions the students can choose from.
-The students will submit an assignment of 650 words in length in which they formulate an outline for the research essay.
+The instructor will provide a number of essay questions that the students can choose from.
+The students will submit an assignment of 700 words in length in which they formulate an outline for the essay.
+The students will primarily use the course materials in order to answer the essay question.
+Additionally, they will carry out some independent research.
 The purpose of this assignment is to enable the students to practice their analytical and communication skills.
-This assignment prepares students to write the research essay and enables them to receive ongoing feedback.
+This assignment prepares students to write the essay and enables them to receive ongoing feedback.

-The students will write a 2 500 word research essay.
-The instructor will formulate a number of research essay questions and offer the students a choice on which topic to work.
-The teacher will formulate the research essay assignments in a manner which captures a legal issue which is the subject of current legal debate.
-The teacher will formulate the research essay assignment which reduces the likelihood that students use ChatGPT or similar software to assist them to write their assignment.
-Subsequently, the students will conduct research.
-The students will carry out critical analysis as part of completing the research essay assignment.
+The students will write a 2800 word essay.
+The instructor will formulate a number of essay questions and offer the students a choice which question to answer in the assignment.
+The teacher will formulate the essay questions in a manner that captures a legal issue which is the subject of the current legal debate.
+The teacher will formulate the essay assignment in a manner that reduces the likelihood that the students use ChatGPT or similar software to assist them to write their assignment.
+The students will primarily rely on the course materials in order to write the essay.
+Additionally, the students will conduct some research.
+The students will carry out critical analysis as part of completing the essay assignment.
 This assignment is designed to enable students to gain greater autonomy.
 I allocated teaching time for providing feedback to the students on the essay outline.
 As a result of completing this assignment, the students will ameliorate their research, problem solving, analytical and written communication skills.
 This is a summative assessment.

 Reading Lists